-Tickets purchased after February 28, 2016 must be used by December 31, 2017, but the amount paid for an unused, expired ticket may be applied towards the purchase of a new ticket at the current price so long as the new ticket purchase price is equal to or greater than the amount paid for the original ticket.
+The amount paid for an unused, expired ticket may be applied towards the purchase of a new ticket at the current price so long as the new ticket purchase price is equal to or greater than the amount paid for the original ticket.

-2017 validity dates will continue to be published from time to time.
+Validity dates will continue to be published from time to time.
 The dates assigned to each season and the number of days in each season may change from year to year.

 Unless otherwise stated, tickets are not valid for separately priced activities or events.
 No credit or refund will be given if a higher season ticket is used on a lower season date.
 Admission is subject to capacity closures and to other restrictions.

 Don't have theme park tickets yet?
 Purchase your tickets now.

 Yes.
 If it is within 14 days of a theme park ticket's first use and the ticket has remaining admissions, you are able to upgrade the ticket.
 If it is more than 14 days after first use or if no admissions remain, then a ticket may not be modified or upgraded.